Shatakshi-Sharma-SS/Shatakshi-Sharma-SS/README.md

   ---

   ### **Let's Connect**
   I'm always exploring new ways to generate value through data.
-Feel free to check out my project or connect if you're interested in analytics and business problem-solving.
+Feel free to check out my project or connect if you're interested.